jeff-hykin/better-cpp-syntax/README.md

 - Many other features

 ## Contributing
-This is a project that is converting legacy JSON file into ruby files generate a JSON file.
+This is a project that is converting legacy JSON file into ruby files that generate a JSON file.
 The main ruby file "generate.rb" uses tools (that are in beta) that help generate the JSON file.
 If you want to contribute, take a look at `number_literal = newPattern(` inside of "generate.rb" to see how the new syntax looks.
 Take a look at `"comments-c" => {` to see how the old syntax looks.
 The code is ready for contributions, and in the future there will be much more documentation for contributors.

 Planned future fixes/featues:
 - Fix multiple inheritance https://github.com/atom/language-c/issues/245